How to bring your life to your projects.

 Instructor: Jennifer McClure

-Jennifer McClure is a fine art and documentary photographer based in New York City.
-She was awarded CENTER's Editor's Choice by Susan White of Vanity Fair in 2013 and has been exhibited in numerous shows across the country.
-She has lectured at Fotofusion, School of Visual Arts, PDN’s PhotoPlus Expo and Columbia Teacher's College, and her work has been featured in publications such as Lenscratch, Feature Shoot, L'Oeil de la Photographie, The Photo Review, Dwell, Adbusters, and PDN.
+Jennifer McClure is a fine art photographer based in New York City.
+She uses the camera to ask and answer questions.
+Her work is about solitude and a poignant, ambivalent yearning for connection.
+The Leica Gallery in Boston will present a solo show of her work in April 2021.
+She was a 2019 and 2017 Critical Mass Top 50 finalist and twice received the Arthur Griffin Legacy Award from the Griffin Museum of Photography’s annual juried exhibitions.
+Jennifer was awarded CENTER's Editor's Choice by Susan White of Vanity Fair in 2013 and has been exhibited in numerous shows across the country.
+She has taught workshops for Leica, PDN's PhotoPlus Expo, the Maine Media Workshops, The Griffin Museum, and Fotofusion.
+Her work has been featured in publications such as Vogue, GUP, The New Republic, Lenscratch, Feature Shoot, L'Oeil de la Photographie, The Photo Review, Dwell, and PDN.
+She also founded the Women's Photo Alliance in 2015.